-Deep-learning Evaluation for Enhanced Prognostics - PSMA PET
+Deep-learning Evaluation for Enhanced Prognostics - PSMA PET¶

-Welcome to the DEEP-PSMA challenge.
 We are pleased to announce that we have been selected as one of the MICCAI 2025 registered challenges.
-Registration and data release for this challenge to commence April 2025.
-Please be patient as we finalise our internal data review and access terms.
+Workshop to be held on 23 September.

-In the meantime please take a moment to familiarise with the Dataset and Dataset Format pages and feel free to reach out with any questions.
+Please take a moment to familiarise with the Dataset and Dataset Format pages and feel free to reach out with any questions.

 The discovery of the molecular target, prostate-specific membrane antigen (PSMA), has enabled new techniques to both image and target metastatic castration-resistant prostate cancer (mCRPC).
 Three FDA approved tracers for Positron Emission Tomography (PET) imaging - 68Ga-PSMA-11, 18F-DCFPyL and 18F-rhPSMA-7 - now enable more accurate detection of metastatic spread throughout the body and also selection of patients for radioligand treatment.